pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 <Enablement title="Developer Resources" link="https://pantheon.io/learn-pantheon">

-Pantheon's Developer Relations team holds trainings, Office Hours and monitors posts in our community forum.
+Pantheon's Developer Advocacy team holds trainings, Office Hours and monitors posts in our community forum.
 Join us to learn about Terminus, automations, advanced workflows like Build Tools, and more.

 </Enablement>